 3. Garmin Forerunner 35 and Forerunner 45 (pictured)

-The Forerunner 25 and 35 are the predecessors of the FR45.
+The Forerunner 35 and 45 are the predecessors of the FR55.
 Although a bit dated, they still offer the functionality to structure and track interval workouts, and at a substantially lower cost.
 These running watches share many similarities in construction and capability, so we’ll cover them together and point out a couple of the differences.

 Both models have a large face surrounded by four control buttons.
 The face has a clear, high-contrast display, so you can check how much time you have left on your interval even when you’re on the move.

 You can set your intervals for whatever times you like, but you can only set a single time ratio to repeat over and over.
 An audible alert will let you know when it’s time to switch to your next interval, and the 35 also offers a vibrating alert.

 While the features are fairly comparable, the two models differ in looks.
-The 25 has a sporty, chunky design while the 35 has a sleek, high-tech style.
+The 45 has a sporty design, similar to the latest model.
+While the 35 has a sleek, high-tech style.

 - The large face is easy to see